On this page:

 – inland, to Ronda from Benalmádena or Málaga;

-– Granada, which has no rail link to Málaga at present, is reached by frequent express coaches from Málaga.
+– Granada, is easily reached by frequent express coaches from Málaga.
 Click on these links for details:

 The Rest of Spain